wikii122/ansible_preamble/README.md

 Role Variables
 --------------

-- preamble_user - fallback username, by default root, used to setup host when main user was not yet created.
+- preamble_user - fallback user, by default root, used to setup host when main user was not yet created.
+- preamble_ssh_key - ssh key to use (otherwise it will generate it's own in ~/.ssh/{preamble_user}_rsa on localhost)

 Dependencies
 ------------